rogatnevsergey/akamai2paloaltonetworks_edl/README.md

 ## Quick Start

-The script takes "akamai.txt" file as input.
-And generates "akamai-edl.html" file that could be used as a EDL source.
+The script takes "akamai.txt" file as input and generates "akamai-edl.html" file that could be used as an EDL source.

 Downloading the files is done using a git clone command or a direct download of the repo as a zip file.